-Federal Pell Grants are awarded based on the Expected Family Contribution (EFC) determined by your FAFSA results.
+Federal Pell Grants are based on the Expected Family Contribution (EFC) determined by your FAFSA results.
 Students receive payments from the Pell grant based on their enrollment status (full time or part time).
-Pell Grants are awarded only to undergraduate students who have not earned a bachelor's or professional degree.
-Pell grant awards are federally determined and are the same at any school you attend.
-To read more about the Federal Pell Grant, please visit the Federal Student Aid website.
+Pell Grants are offered only to undergraduate students who have not earned a bachelor's or professional degree.
+Pell grants are federally determined and are the same at any school you attend.

 Students receiving a Federal Pell grant who earn a grade of FN (failed, never attended) or WN (withdrew, never attended) will have the credit hours for those courses removed from their financial aid enrollment for receipt of the grant.
 For example, if a student has full-time enrollment and is enrolled in four (4) three credit hour courses and receives a grade of FN or WN in two of those courses, the student’s enrollment for Pell grant purposes would change to half-time at six credit hours.
 Pell grant recipients who receive a grade of FS (failed, stopped attending), WP (withdrew passing), or WF (withdrew failing) will also have a date indicating their last date of academic participation.
 Additionally, the credit for courses where the student ceased academic participation after the add/drop period has ended will be removed from their financial aid enrollment for receipt of the Pell grant.
 In summary, grades of FN, WN, FS, WP, and WF can reduce a student’s eligibility for the Federal Pell grant.
 These adjustments would, typically, occur after the student has been paid Pell for a semester.
 The adjustment will create a university balance that, if unpaid, will be subject to the University’s collection process.

 The Federal Supplemental Educational Opportunity Grant (SEOG) is for undergraduate students with high financial need determined by the Expected Family Contribution (EFC) from the FAFSA.
-Students must have a Pell Grant award to be considered for SEOG.
+Students must have a Pell Grant to be considered for SEOG.
 SEOG is given to students who meet Ohio University’s first-priority FAFSA consideration date of January 15.
 To view this and other important dates, please visit Applications and Deadlines.
-To read more about SEOG, please visit the Federal Student Aid website.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is a non-need based grant program.
 TEACH is offered to students who are enrolled in certain education majors.
 Students must agree to teach in a high-need field, at a low-income elementary or secondary school for four years of the eight years after completing the TEACH-eligible degree program.
-If you have been awarded a TEACH Grant, you must complete both TEACH Grant Counseling and an Agreement to Serve (ATS).
-To complete the Counseling and ATS, visit the studentloans.gov website.
+If you have been offered a TEACH Grant, you must complete both TEACH Grant Counseling and an Agreement to Serve (ATS).